Why Is Ronda Rousey Silent Ahead Of UFC 207 Bout Versus Amanda Nunes?

 — #UFC207 (@ufc) December 29, 2016

 This time around, Rousey appeared to be more physically prepared at the UFC 207 weigh-ins.
 Ronda projected the quiet confidence that used to ooze from her before the loss.
 Rousey and Nunes wore matching faces of stone as they stared down each other before Rousey walked off the stage.
-This Ronda Rousey fits the narrative of UFC 207’s “Fear the Return” ad campaign so it’s possible, Ronda’s silence is nothing more than just part of the marketing ploy.
+This Ronda Rousey fits the narrative of UFC 207’s “Fear the Return” ad campaign, so it’s possible that Ronda’s silence is nothing more than just part of the marketing ploy.

 #FearTheReturn #FridayDec30 #rouseyvsnunes #ufc207